Try a lighter potato salad with loads of flavour and a combination of prebiotics and probiotics to support healthy gut flora.

 - Garnish with additional fresh herbs before serving, if you’d like.

-Although this recipe is, in my option, is delicious, you may like to try adding some different flavours and textures.
+Although this recipe, in my opinion, is delicious, you may like to try adding some different flavours and textures.
 Here are just a few of my ideas.

 - Try adding diced semi-dried tomatoes, olives, pickles, crumbled feta, sauerkraut, slithers of roasted garlic, boiled egg or chopped chorizo sausage.